Everything can be made useful if you use your mind, can’t it be? Like the machine is doing with the men. 😂

 - Firebase Remote Config: used to perform A/B testing on the go

-You might be thinking why not any other product is used like Amazon Web Services (AWS)?
+You might be thinking why not any other product is used other than Firebase like Amazon Web Services (AWS)?

 I already talked about in detail about Firebase vs AWS.

-But my main reason to use it its the fantastic features it has that has helped my apps to grow to the next level.
+The best part is that Firebase has all the features that helped my apps to grow to the next level.

 When I was stepping into Android app development, it was about the mid of 2015; I was lost entirely regarding the backend development of my app.

-And creating my server, managing it was quite a hassle for a newbie ( and I didn’t go for that hassle).
+And creating my server, managing it was quite a hassle for a newbie ( and I didn’t go for that hassle, thank God).

 So after a few months, I heard about Firebase, I started learning it and implementing it.
-This is how I began using Firebase, I call myself as the early adopters of Firebase ?
+This is how I began using Firebase, can I call myself as the early adopters of Firebase?

 The top Firebase products that I am addicted to are:

 - Firebase Remote Config: I love this product; it actually saved me sometimes from going broke.
-I will talk about it some other day
+Here I’ve already written enough about it why I love it since it allows you to modify the appearance and behavior of your app without letting users download your app.

-- Firebase Database: The product I have been using from the very first day.
+- Firebase Database: The product I have been using from the very first day since it stores data as JSON and synchronized in realtime.

 Major Uses of Firebase